TSE-Systems/tse-analytics-docs/Writerside/topics/Repeated-Measures-ANOVA.md

 - BF10: Bayes Factor
 - effect size type: Effect size as defined in “Effect size type” dropdown menu

-> **Warning**: The time needed to calculate pairwise comparison results for repeated measures ANOVA increases with the number of time bins.
+> **Important**: The time needed to calculate pairwise comparison results for repeated measures ANOVA increases with the number of time bins.
 > In case of binning by time intervals, calculation of ANOVA results might take several minutes depending on the computer’s computing power.
 >
 > Therefore, when performing repeated measures ANOVA using time binning by time intervals, users can choose whether pairwise comparisons should be performed in a pop-up window.